 - C18 36 Acid Triglyceride

-Other than the aluminum, which I have mentioned above, I do not recognize any of the antiperspirant’s ingredients as being ‘natural’.
+Other than the aluminium, which I have mentioned above, I do not recognize any of the antiperspirant’s ingredients as being ‘natural’.
 Old Spice is not claiming to include only natural ingredients so; I do not fault them for that.

 Summary: Use deodorant or antiperspirant?

-I am not advocating the use of one or the other, but personally, I would much rather be using a product that contains natural ingredients if given the choice and would try to avoid aluminum is possible.
+I am not advocating the use of one or the other, but personally, I would much rather be using a product that contains natural ingredients if given the choice and would try to avoid aluminium is possible.
 Additionally, some dyes and fragrances found in antiperspirants and deodorants have been seen to cause allergic reactions and skin irritations.
 This is another reason to go ‘natural’ if you can.

 Other than Tom’s deodorant, Neal’s Yard is another natural deodorant that I have used and liked.
-There are lots out there, so do your research and take look at the ingredients of the antiperspirant or deodorant that you currently use.
+There are lots out there, so do your research and take a look at the ingredients of the antiperspirant or deodorant that you currently use.